when-dev/when-dev/README.md

 - **Looking for a job as a full-stack developer**
 - Learning: SPA/MPA, CI/CD, AWS.
-- Working on: Online Green Shop.
-A pet project to improve my full-stack skills
+- Working on: Online Ecommerce Shop.
+A pet project to improve and showcase my full-stack skills